userdyk-github/userdyk-github.github.io/_posts/MATH05/2019-08-14-MATH05-Curve fitting.md

 ![fig](https://user-images.githubusercontent.com/52376448/63051109-7c2d3000-bf17-11e9-84ae-612bb7646240.png)
+Before you find the values of a, b, and c defined above, let's look at the data.
 In reality, actual data is used.
 However, for convenience here, random data will be generated through sub-code [2] and used as input data.

 <dl>
 <dt class='frame2'>Sub-code [2] : Input Data</dt>